-The mission of the South Florida Chamber Ensemble is to change lives in South Florida and beyond by promoting equality for all through music and other arts.
+The mission of the South Florida Chamber Ensemble is to change lives in South Florida and beyond by promoting diversity and inclusion through music and other arts.
 Our vision is to:

 Create and implement unique interactive arts integration programs for all ages and ability levels that combine multiple arts with multiple core subjects.

 Include the music of unsung composers, including female composers, composers of color, composers with disabilities, and American composers with a specific focus on local living composers in our concert series.

 Educate our audiences about the composers and the stories behind the music they wrote.

 Collaborate with other organizations locally and beyond to use music to solve social justice and environmental issues while promoting equality for all.